vbrazo/interview-archives/README.md

 - How important is it for QA to take part in development planning sessions?

 ## Systems Design

+### Interview Questions

+#### Question 1

+The goal is to build a service for tens of millions of Amazon shoppers, which will store each shopper’s past 100 viewed products.
+The stored data is shopper specific, and should be used for targeted product advertisements towards that shopper.
+It’s fine if this data is a little out-of-date.
+What kind of database should be used?
+Hint: The last sentence mentions it’s fine if the data is a bit stale.
+Hint 2: There is a lot of data that needs to be stored.

+Solution: NoSQL

+#### Question 2

+A company has been experiencing some scaling pains as the engineering team has been building a lot of new microservices and many of them make read requests to the main SQL database regarding customer metrics.
+The goal is to build a cache service that sits in front of the database to offload some of these read queries.
+This cache service should look up the query and if it hasn’t been cached in the last 10 minutes, then query the database for the result and cache it.
+Else, the cache service just gets the result from the cache without querying the main database.
+What kind of database should be used to build the cache?
+Hint: This database should be able to look up the cached result by the SQL query (string).
+Hint 2: The stored data is non-relational.

+Solution: NoSQL

+#### Question 3

+The goal is to build a service at PayPal that can allow users to apply for loans through the app.
+The service needs a database to store loan applications.
+In addition to the loan amount, the application also needs information regarding the user’s current balance and prior transaction history.
+What kind of database should be used?
+Hint: This is a financial application where data consistency is very important.
+Hint 2: Data about the loan, user’s balance and transaction history all need to be stored, and there’s relationships between these data.

+Solution: SQL

 ### Interview Challenges